Mahir-Uddin0/DSA-practice-codeforces/1200/B - Pleasant Pairs/problem.md

-B. Pleasant Pairs
+# B. Pleasant Pairs
-time limit per test2 seconds
+time limit per test2 seconds-
 memory limit per test256 megabytes

 You are given an array a1,a2,…,an consisting of n distinct integers.
 Count the number of pairs of indices (i,j)